 Below each number, a small chart shows how that metric moved across the selected range.
 Trend up-right means improving; flat means stable; down-right means deteriorating.
 The sparkline gives you a directional read in half a second without having to open the full chart.

-03 The comparison chip
+03 What does the comparison chip compare against?

 In the corner of each card, a small chip shows the period-over-period change vs. the previous equivalent range.
 If you're looking at this month, the chip compares against last month.
 Looking at last 30 days, it compares against the 30 days before that.
 Always like-for-like.